 When Does a Power of Appointment Cause Property to be Includible in the Power Holder’s Estate?

-Finally, for other readers, you’re in Massachusetts where the threshold for estate taxation is $1 million.
-As of this writing (in 2018), the federal threshold is $11.2 million and $22.4 million for couples.
+Finally, for other readers who are in Massachusetts where the threshold for estate taxation is $1 million… As of 2020, the federal threshold is $11.58 million and $23.16 million for couples.
 So, unless you’re in a state like Massachusetts that has its own estate tax, this issue is probably irrelevant to you.